 Book an appointment online to find out how we can support your writing and learning.

-Students often have specific questions about what is considered an academic integrity issue and what is not.
-Some of these questions are below (adapted from the Academic Integrity @ Queen’s website):
+Students often have specific questions about what is and isn’t considered an academic integrity issue.
+We answer some of these questions below (adapted from the Academic Integrity @ Queen’s website):

 Is it true that if I paraphrase or slightly alter the wording from a source, I do not have to give credit?